ministryofjustice/security-guidance/docs/using-lastpass.md

 You will be sent an email to your MoJ work email account inviting you to create your LastPass account.
 LastPass have ['getting started' guides](https://support.logmeininc.com/lastpass?articleID=1194875481) on their website.

-#### Creating your master password
+#### Creating your primary password

-You need to create a master password - this is the only password you'll need to remember.
+You need to create a primary password - this is the only password you'll need to remember.

 It must be at least 12 characters long \(the longer the better\).